Together, let’s get back outside! Back to fun, family, and friends! Back to helping young people become the best future versions of themselves.

 Meeting times and locations vary.
 Typically, though, units meet weekly or bi-weekly during the school year and less frequently during the summer.
 Each individual unit will work to set a meeting location and schedule that is convenient for its members.
 With a number of units meeting in most communities, there is sure to be an option that fits within your family’s schedule.
 Our team will work with you to make sure you find the right fit for your family.

 Absolutely!
 Scouting seeks to provide the positive outcomes of character development and leadership skills for all eligible youth.
-Since its founding in 1910, the BSA has guided young men and women of all abilities down their path to success.
+Since its founding in 1910, Scouting America has guided young men and women of all abilities down their path to success.
 Based on the individual needs and circumstances involved, unit leadership will work with a child’s parent(s) or guardian(s) to ensure a challenging and rewarding Scouting experience.

-The Boy Scouts of America promotes a culture where each youth, volunteer, and employee feels a sense of belonging and builds communities where every person feels respected and valued.
+Scouting America, previously named Boy Scouts of America, promotes a culture where each youth, volunteer, and employee feels a sense of belonging and builds communities where every person feels respected and valued.

 Leading by example and encouraging each other to live by the values expressed by the Scout Oath and Scout Law, we welcome families of all backgrounds to help prepare young people to serve as successful members and leaders of our nation’s increasingly diverse communities.